 An echocardiogram is a noninvasive (the skin is not pierced) procedure used to assess the heart's function and structures.

 The heart is a pump made of muscle tissue.
-Its pumping action is regulated by electrical impulses.
+Its pumping action is controlled by electrical impulses.

 An electrocardiogram (ECG) is one of the simplest and fastest tests used to evaluate the heart.
 Electrodes (small, plastic patches that stick to the skin) are placed at certain locations on the chest, arms, and legs.
 When the electrodes are connected to an ECG machine by lead wires, the electrical activity of the heart is measured, interpreted, and printed out.

 It's always important to talk with your healthcare provider before starting an exercise program.
 This is especially true if you have certain health conditions.

 To improve your heart and lung fitness, aim for 30 to 60 minutes of aerobic exercise several times a week.

 Do cell phones interfere with pacemakers?
 Do ICDs need to be adjusted?
 Here are answers to these and other questions.